 Judith: This refers back to installing the right processes and capabilities.
 It is clear that this also means people.
 We can support our customers with a targeted change and communication plan and make sure people are well informed and trained to make the transfer project a lasting success.

-Anne-Cécile: The 2 most important KPIs for the supply chain transfer manager are to have no supply disruptions and to avoid obsolete inventories.
+Anne-Cécile: The two most important KPIs for the supply chain transfer manager are to have no supply disruptions and to avoid obsolete inventories.
 These KPIs measure the supply chain and planning performance at the end of the program.
 The ultimate goal is to guarantee the successful commercial implementation of every SKU in every market.

 Why should companies trust Bluecrux as a partner in their product transfer programs?

 Judith: Bluecrux has a profound knowledge of the different industries and their specifics and challenges.
-We support companies during the entire journey: from the network design study up to the execution of the resulting transfer projects.
+We support companies during the entire journey—from the network design study up to the execution of the resulting transfer projects.

 Our people bring solid supply chain and operations knowledge as well as change and project management expertise to the customer team, which they can leverage on for the implementation of best practices, the setup of the required communication platforms, and the development of tools and dashboards to manage the program efficiently.